tx-agent-kit

 ProhibitionRationale

-No repositories/ directory inside packages/core/src/domains/Persistence belongs in packages/db
+No repositories/ directory inside packages/core/src/domains/Persistence belongs in packages/infra/db

 No services/ directory inside packages/core/src/domains/Use application/ instead for consistency